Orville Redenbacher

-Orville Clarence Redenbacher (July 16, 1907 – September 19, 1995) was an American food scientist and businessman most often associated with the brand of popcorn that bears his name which is now owned by ConAgra.
+Orville Clarence Redenbacher (July 16, 1907 – September 19, 1995) was an American food scientist and businessman most often associated with the brand of popcorn that bears his name which is now owned by Conagra Brands.
 The New York Times described him as "the agricultural visionary who all but single-handedly revolutionized the American popcorn industry".

 Early life

 Orville Clarence Redenbacher was born in Brazil, Indiana, on July 16, 1907, the son of Julia Magdalena Dierdorff (1874–1944) and farmer William Joseph Redenbacher (1872–1939).
 He grew up on his family's farm, where he sometimes sold popcorn from the back of his car.
 He graduated from Brazil High School in 1924 in the top 5% of his class.
-He attended Purdue University, where he joined the agriculture-oriented Alpha Gamma Rho fraternity, marched tuba in the Purdue All-American Marching Band, joined the Purdue University track team, and worked at the Purdue Exponent.
+He attended Purdue University, where he joined the agriculture-oriented Alpha Gamma Rho fraternity, played the tuba in the Purdue All-American Marching Band, joined the Purdue University track team, and worked at the Purdue Exponent.
 He graduated in 1928 with a degree in agronomy.
 He spent most of his life in the agriculture industry, serving as a Vigo County Farm Bureau extension agent in Terre Haute, Indiana, and at Princeton Farms in Princeton, Indiana.

 Business career

 The New York Times described Redenbacher: "But for all his bumpkin appearance, the man with the signature white wavy hair and oversized bow tie was a shrewd agricultural scientist who experimented with hybrids."
 He began his career selling fertilizer, but spent his spare time working with popcorn.

-In 1951, Redenbacher and partner Charlie Bowman bought the George F. Chester and Son seed corn plant in Boone Grove, Indiana.
+In 1951, Redenbacher and partner Charles F. Bowman bought the George F. Chester and Son seed corn plant in Boone Grove, Indiana.
 Naming the company "Chester Hybrids", they tried tens of thousands of hybrid strains of popcorn before settling on a hybrid they named "RedBow".

 An advertising agency advised them to use Orville Redenbacher's own name as the brand name.
 They launched their popping corn in 1970.

 In 1976, Redenbacher sold the company to Hunt-Wesson Foods, a division of Norton Simon, Inc. In 1983, Esmark purchased Norton Simon, which in turn was acquired by Beatrice Foods in 1984.
 In 1985, Kohlberg Kravis Roberts acquired Beatrice with the goal of selling off businesses.
 In 1990, they sold the popcorn business and other old Hunt-Wesson businesses to agribusiness giant ConAgra.

 Advertising

-In 1973 Redenbacher appeared on TV's To Tell the Truth game show.
+In 1973, Redenbacher appeared on TV's To Tell the Truth game show.

 By the mid-1970s, Redenbacher and Bowman had captured a third of the unpopped-popcorn market.
 Redenbacher then moved to Coronado, California, where he lived for the remainder of his life.

-He appeared as the company's official spokesman, wearing a trademark outfit in public that included horn-rimmed glasses and a bow tie.
+He appeared as the company's official spokesperson, wearing a trademark outfit in public that included horn-rimmed glasses and a bow tie.
 Sometimes Redenbacher appeared in commercials with his grandson, Gary Redenbacher.
-Some customers wrote letters asking if Redenbacher was a real person, and not an actor (see, e.g., Bartles & Jaymes).
+Some customers wrote letters asking if Redenbacher was a real person, and not an actor.
 He responded to this by appearing on various talk shows, professing his identity.
 Redenbacher, in his book, states, "I want to make it clear that I am real."